• Skip to primary navigation

 Candida is a multi-faceted issue, and each person will be different, as far as what works for their healing.

-In my case, I've successfully kept fruit, grains, legumes, and even cocoa powder in my diet and had the candida improve.
+In my case, I've successfully kept fruit, grains, legumes, and even cocoa powder in my diet and had my candida improve.
 At my worst, I cut out beans and (most) grains, along with higher sugar fruits.
 Each time, however, I kept cocoa powder, making various 'bitter' cakes and brownies with stevia instead of sweeteners.

 Why does cocoa powder contribute to candida?